LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 GET	/       controllers.Application.index
 ```

-That simply tells Play that when the web server receives a GET request for the / path, it must retrieve an `Action` to execute from the `controllers.Application.index` method.
+That simply tells Play that when the web server receives a GET request for the / path, it must retrieve the `Action` to execute from the `controllers.Application.index` method.

 Let’s see how the `controllers.Application.index` method looks like.
 Open the `todolist/app/controllers/Application.scala` source file: